jsdom/jsdom/README.md

 Note that event handler attributes, like `<div onclick="">`, will also not function unless `runScripts` is set to `"dangerously"`.
 (However, event handler _properties_, like `div.onclick = ...`, will function regardless of `runScripts`.)

-If you are simply trying to execute script "from the outside", instead of letting `<script>` elements (and inline event handlers) run "from the inside", you can use the `runScripts: "outside-only"` option, which enables `window.eval`:
+If you are simply trying to execute script "from the outside", instead of letting `<script>` elements (and inline event handlers) run "from the inside", you can use the `runScripts: "outside-only"` option, which enables all the JavaScript spec-provided globals to be installed on `window`.
+This includes things like `window.Array`, `window.Promise`, etc. It also, notably, includes `window.eval`, which allows running scripts, but with the jsdom `window` as the global:

 ```js
 const window = (new JSDOM(``, { runScripts: "outside-only" })).window;